Diyckstra/terraform-provider-deyckstra/website/docs/d/customer_gateway.md

 The following arguments are supported:

 * `id` - (Optional) The ID of the gateway.
-* `filter` - (Optional) One or more name/value pairs to filter.
+* `filter` - (Optional) One or more name/value pairs to use as filters.

-For more information about filtering, see the [EC2 API documentation][describe-customer-gateways].
+	Valid names and values can be found in the [EC2 API documentation][describe-customer-gateways].

 ## Attribute Reference